1313e/CMasher/docs/source/index.rst

 This is the documentation for the *CMasher* package, a collection of scientific colormaps for making stunning and *cmashing* plots.
 It is written in pure `Python 2/3`_ and `publicly available on GitHub`_.

-The colormaps in *CMasher* are all designed to be perceptually uniform sequential, most of them are color vision deficiency (CVD; colorblind) friendly and they cover a wide range of different color combinations to accommodate for most applications.
-If you cannot find your ideal colormap here, then please open an `issue`_, provide the colors and/or style you want, and I will try to create one to your liking!
-Let's get rid of all bad colormaps in the world together!

-*If you use CMasher for your work, then please star the repo, such that I can keep track of how many users it has and more easily raise awareness of bad colormaps.*

 .. _@1313e: https://github.com/1313e
 .. _Python 2/3: https://www.python.org
 .. _publicly available on GitHub: https://github.com/1313e/CMasher